MicrosoftDocs/sql-docs/docs/sql-server/sql-server-ver15-release-notes.md

 ### UDF Inlining

-- **Issue and customer impact**: In some scenarios user-defined function inlining may allow unauthorized access to securables referenced in the `EXECUTE` string.
+- **Issue and customer impact**: There are corner case scenarios where nested calls to user defined functions inline do not correctly validate security.

 - **Workaround**: Not applicable